Skip to Content

 “I am planning to attend the annual research conference that he runs, and he will also be coming to Leeds Beckett University after the conference to present on opportunities for academic collaboration.
 We hope that longer term, this will lead to more extensive collaboration across the two organisations.”

-The cumulative effect is clear: pairs are not only sharing knowledge, but creating the conditions for future, tangible cross‑sector work.
+As a result, pairs are not only sharing knowledge but creating the conditions for future cross-sector work.

 WHEN